ebi-ait/ingest-kube-deployment/apps/ingress/README.md

 Environment-specific value file follows a DSL-like configuration pattern specified in `templates/ingress.yaml`.
 At the minimum, an ingress rule entry under `hosts` configuration requires an Ingest service name and the domain it's mapped to.

+### SSL Certificate

+SSL certificates for Ingest deployments are managed through AWS.
+The certificates can be referred to using their assigned ARN that are set to the `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` annotation.

 #### Enforce HTTPS through Redirect

+Through Kubernetes configuration, HTTPS can be strictly implemented by redirecting non-HTTPS request.
+This can be enabled through the `nginx.ingress.kubernetes.io/force-ssl-redirect` annotation in `templates/ingress.yaml`.

 ### Route53 Mapping

+Once all of the related ingress components have been deployed through Helm release, especially when a new service is mapped through ingress rules, domain names managed through AWS need to be mapped to dispatch request to the NGINX ingress controller.
+The first step in achieving this is to take note of the load balancer hostname assigned by AWS.
+One way to retrieve this is by traversing the JSON returned by `kubectl`:

+    kubectl get services -o jsonpath="{$.items[?(@.metadata.name=='ingress-nginx-ingress-controller')].status.loadBalancer.ingress[0].hostname}"

+The result of this command can be piped to the clipboard through utilities like `pbcopy` for macOS.

+The ingress controller hostname can then be assigned to all domain names in the proper hosted zone through the AWS console:

+1. Using the AWS console, open the Route53
+1. Locate the hosted zone for the deployment environment, for example, `dev.data.humancellatlas.org`.
+1. Within the hosted zone, locate the domain name original mapped to the service, for example, `api.ingest.dev.data.humancellatlas.org`.

 ## Helm Install